Doug Carlston: Biography

-Carlston received his bachelor's degree from Harvard University in 1970 and also studied economics at the Johns Hopkins School of Advanced International Studies.
+received his bachelor's degree from Harvard University in 1970 and also studied economics at the Johns Hopkins School of Advanced International Studies.
 He earned a J.D. from Harvard Law School in 1975.
 Prior to founding Broderbund in 1980, he was an attorney.
 As of February 1994 Carlston owned 18% of the company.

 He has served as chairman of Public Radio International (PRI) and of the Carlston Family Foundation (formerly the Broderbund Foundation), and on the boards of the MoveOn Political Action Committee, the Ploughshares Fund, the Albanian American Enterprise Fund, A.H.
 Belo Corporation, and the Long Now Foundation.
 He has also served on the Committee on University Resources of Harvard University, and the board of advisors of the Johns Hopkins School of Advanced International Studies.

 In March 2014, Carlston donated company records, design documents, and games from Broderbund's history to The National Museum of Play.